Undergraduate minor: international studies

 Comparative study of culture, social organization.
-GE: Social Sciences; Values, Society, and Diversity.
+GE: Social Sciences; Values and Culture.
 Same as ANTH:1101.

 IS:2000 Introduction to International Studies3 s.h.

-Introduction to the interdisciplinary field of international studies.
+Introduction to the interdisciplinary field of international studies; globalization, migration, and inequality.
 GE: International and Global Issues.

 IS:2009 World Travel: Cross-Cultural Skills for International Business, Education, and Service1-3 s.h.